WikenwIken/TurdHerder/Readme.md

 - Can be used with any toolhead / probe combo as there aren't any negative Z moves
 - A modified G28 allows for safe Z homing
 - Easy to Print components
-- Designed to plug into a BL Touch Port for easy wiring
+- Components can be plugged in separately or combined into a BL Touch plug
 - Optional brush attachment creates an all-in-one solution

 ## Required Tools
 - Sodering Iron
 - Crimping Tool
 - Wire Stripper
-- Allen Wrenches / Hex Drivers (1.5, 2, 3 and 5 mm)
+- Allen Wrenches / Hex Drivers (1.5, 2, 2.5, 3mm)
 - Small Phillips Screw Driver

 ## BOM